 “Environment is in crisis, because of those tampering with Allah’s creations and lands… It is inappropriate to let an individual or a country practice monopoly over natural resources and deprive others from getting access to these resources;” said the Grand Imam in his UN speech.
 “Water, in its comprehensive concept, is a natural resource that is treated as a common property to all humans, according to the teachings of all religions, not only Islam.
 No one can exclusively own a water resource.
 Depriving others from benefiting from natural resources is an act of oppression and aggression on Allah’s provisions;” Sheikh Ahmed Al-Tayeb added, calling upon respective local, regional, and international bodies to appropriately intervene to stop such manipulation that is expected to harm humans and the Planet Earth.

 Al-Azhar is the highest religious authority in the Muslim world.
-While the Grand Imam’s message was widely applauded by the Egyptian and Arab audience, some western audience could not understand the background story that pushed a senior religious scholar to comment on a geopolitical conflict.
-In fact, Al-Azhar’s comment is a necessary reaction to the shameful abuse of religion by the Ethiopian government to justify endangering the lives of tens of millions of humans in downstream countries by building a dam on the upstream of the Blue Nile.
+While the Grand Imam’s message was widely applauded by Egyptian and Arab audiences, some Western audiences could not understand the background story that pushed a senior religious scholar to comment on a geopolitical conflict.
+Al-Azhar’s comment is a necessary reaction to the shameful abuse of religion by the Ethiopian government to justify endangering the lives of tens of millions of humans in downstream countries by building a dam upstream of the Blue Nile.

-Only in January 2020, Abiy Ahmed government recognized the Ethiopian Islamic Affairs Supreme Council, after sixty years of working as an outlawed civil society organization.
-This provided Muslim citizens with a relief as they have become free to show their identity and celebrate their religion.
-This is a move that Abiy Ahmed government should be applauded for.
-However, on the flip side, it seems that Abiy Ahmed had another strategic goal from empowering the Muslim community amidst his quest to continue with the GERD project.
+Only in January 2020, the Abiy Ahmed government recognized the Ethiopian Islamic Affairs Supreme Council, after sixty years of working as an outlawed civil society organization.
+This provided Muslim citizens with relief as they became free to show their identity and celebrate their religion.
+This is a move that Abiy Ahmed's government should be applauded for.
+However, on the flip side, it seems that Abiy Ahmed had another strategic goal empowering the Muslim community amidst his quest to continue with the GERD project.

 Recognizing and empowering the Muslim community, first brought the Muslim community to support Abiy Ahmed rather than joining the opposition against him.
-They are now part of his propaganda machine, mobilizing millions of Muslim citizens to support the government decisions and vote for Abiy Ahmed’s favorite politicians in elections.
+They are now part of his propaganda machine, mobilizing millions of Muslim citizens to support the government's decisions and vote for Abiy Ahmed’s favorite politicians in elections.
 Second, Abiy Ahmed is employing the politicized religious rhetoric of his Imams to confuse the public citizens in Muslim-majority countries, Egypt and Sudan, regarding the legitimacy of the stances of their governments on the Nile conflict.
-Most of the misleading fatwas issued by Ethiopian Imams, in relation to GERD, are published in Arabic; not in English or Swahili or Amharic.
+Most of the misleading fatwas issued by Ethiopian Imams, about GERD, are published in Arabic; not in English Swahili, or Amharic.

 The Nile River conflict has become too complicated and almost impossible to resolve through regular diplomatic means.
-Adding the religious component to this ugly dispute is a very dangerous gamble that the Ethiopian government need to stop playing.
-This does not only threaten the security of Ethiopia, but also provides a new tool for terrorist organizations operating at the already security-fragile Horn of Africa region, to revive their activities and recruit new supporters.
+Adding the religious component to this ugly dispute is a very dangerous gamble that the Ethiopian government needs to stop playing.
+This not only threatens the security of Ethiopia but also provides a new tool for terrorist organizations operating in the already security-fragile Horn of Africa region, to revive their activities and recruit new supporters.

 Also, read on Majalla